eclipse-vertx/vert.x/core_manual_groovy.md

 * `copy()`: Copy the entire buffer

-See the JavaDoc for more detailed method level documentation.
+See the GroovyDoc for more detailed method level documentation.

 # Delayed and Periodic Tasks

-It's very common in vert.x to want to perform an action after a delay, or periodically.
+It's very common in Vert.x to want to perform an action after a delay, or periodically.

 In standard verticles you can't just make the thread sleep to introduce a delay, as that will block the event loop thread.

-Instead you use vert.x timers.
+Instead you use Vert.x timers.
 Timers can be *one-shot* or *periodic*.
 We'll discuss both

 ## One-shot Timers

 A one shot timer calls an event handler after a certain delay, expressed in milliseconds.

-To set a timer to fire once you use the `setTimer` method passing in the delay and a handler:
+To set a timer to fire once you use the `setTimer` method passing in the delay and a handler

-    vertx.setTimer(1000) { timerID -> println "And one second later this is displayed" }
+    def timerID = vertx.setTimer(1000) { timerID -> println "And one second later this is displayed" }

     println "First this is printed"

-The handler is passed the unique id for the timer which can be used to cancel the timer.
+The return value is a unique timer id which can later be used to cancel the timer.
+The handler is also passed the timer id.

 ## Periodic Timers

 You can also set a timer to fire periodically by using the `setPeriodic` method.
 There will be an initial delay equal to the period.
 The return value of `setPeriodic` is a unique timer id (long).
 This can be later used if the timer needs to be cancelled.
 The argument passed into the timer event handler is also the unique timer id:

-    long timerID = vertx.setPeriodic(1000, new Handler<Long>() {
-        public void handle(Long timerID) {
-            log.info('And every second this is printed')
+    def timerID = vertx.setPeriodic(1000) { timerID -> println "Every second this is displayed" }
-        }
-    })

-    log.info('First this is printed')
+    println 'First this is printed'

 ## Cancelling timers

 To cancel a periodic timer, call the `cancelTimer` method specifying the timer id.
 For example: